-Grass Valley, CA — North San Juan, CA resident Charles Jones announced his intention to create Permanent Autonomous Zone called “La Burgia” in the back corner of the Grass Valley, CA Carl’s Jr. restaurant.
+Grass Valley, CA — North San Juan, CA resident Charles Jones announced his intention to create a Permanent Autonomous Zone called “La Burgia” in the back corner of the Grass Valley, CA Carl’s Jr. restaurant.

 “I proclaim this back booth at Carl’s Jr. to be La Burgia,” asserted Mr. Charles to a disinterested crowd during the 5 pm dinner rush.
 “The most important thing to understand about La Burgia is that it is not only a place; it is a way of being.”

 Permanent autonomous zones (PAZs) are not controlled by any government (as recognized by other governments) or by any religious authority.
-Some examples of PAZs include Burning Man, the yearly festival featuring naked white people, the Dreamtime Village, located in Wisconsin and the Zapatista Autonomous Municipalities which is currently composed of 32 “rebel autonomous Zapatista municipalities” in the Mexican state of Chiapas.
+Some examples of PAZs include Burning Man, the yearly festival featuring naked white people, the Dreamtime Village, located in Wisconsin, and the Zapatista Autonomous Municipalities which is currently composed of 32 “rebel autonomous Zapatista municipalities” in the Mexican state of Chiapas.

-These are not to be confused with Semi-Permanent Autonomous Zones or even the more elusive Temporary Autonomous Zones, Ontological Anarchy ideologies, and Poetic Terrorism, the latter which practices “chaos linguistics” which is a technique used by mouthy teenagers at fast-food drive-thrus and by sovereign Stoners during any routine family arguments.
+These are not to be confused with Semi-Permanent Autonomous Zones or even the more elusive Temporary Autonomous Zones, Ontological Anarchy ideologies, and Poetic Terrorism, the latter of which practices “chaos linguistics” which is a technique used by mouthy teenagers at fast-food drive-thrus and by sovereign Stoners during any routine family arguments.

 “He can’t do this here,” said Carl’s Jr. General Manager Aimee C. Reeves.
 “This is a business and not some anarchist social experiment.
 There are plenty of places out on the Ridge for that.”